Problem Validation

 4. Launch to waiting customers

-The insight: If the problem is real and painful, any decent solution will sell.
-If the problem isn't real, even a great solution won't.
+The insight: if the problem is real and painful, any decent solution will sell.
+If the problem is not real, even a great solution will not.

 The Mom Test

-The core principle: Don't ask people if your idea is good.
+The core principle from Rob Fitzpatrick's The Mom Test: do not ask people if your idea is good.
 Ask about their life.

 Bad Questions (Get Lies)

-• Hypothetical (people are bad at predicting future behavior)
+• Hypothetical (people are bad at predicting future behaviour)

 • Leading (people want to be nice)